 Selection of Recipients and Allocation of Awards: Niagara University makes employment reasonably available to all eligible students in the institution who are in need of financial aid.
-In the event that more students are eligible for FWSP than there are funds and/or positions available,
+In the event that

 Award Schedule: Niagara University arranges jobs on campus, or off campus, with public or private nonprofit agencies.
 The program encourages community-service work and work related to students' course of study.